karel-brinda/ligm-business-cards/readme.rst

 **Contact:** Philippe Gambette, philippe.gambette@gmail.com

+**Example:** `CartesVisite.pdf`_

-Just open the CartesVisite.odg file in OpenOffice, make the appropriate changes to customize them, copy them in all business cards of the page, and print without adding any margin.
+Just open the `CartesVisite.odg`_ file, make the appropriate changes to customize them, copy them in all business cards of the page, and print without adding any margin.

 2) Creating your business card using TeX
 ----------------------------------------